Austin Hedges Player Props: Pirates vs. Marlins

-The Pittsburgh Pirates, including Austin Hedges (batting .138 in his past 10 games, with a double, a home run, a walk and three RBI), battle starter Braxton Garrett and the Miami Marlins at LoanDepot park, Thursday at 6:40 PM ET.
+Austin Hedges -- hitting .103 with a double, a home run and three RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the Miami Marlins, with Jesus Luzardo on the hill, on June 23 at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Cubs.
+He had a hitless showing in his previous game (0-for-3) against the Marlins.

 Austin Hedges Game Info & Props vs. the Marlins